ICanBoogie/HTTP/README.md

 $request = Request::from('path/to/file.html', array($_SERVER));

-# or create a request from scratch
+# a request created from scratch

 $request = Request::from
 (